SaroM0/langchain-poc/src/config/db/dbSchemaSummary.md

-fk_server_id int [not null, note: "Foreign key to server"] nick varchar name varchar joined_at datetime [note: "Timestamp when the user joined the server"] }
+fk_server_id int [not null, note: "Foreign key to server"] nick varchar name varchar avatar_url varchar [note: "URL of the user's avatar"] joined_at datetime [note: "Timestamp when the user joined the server"] }